MikeHughesKent/cas/README.md

 CAS-GUI (in CAS_GUI_base.py) is the base class for camera GUIs.
 This can be run as is, and will provide a simple camera image viewer with the possibility to adjust exposure, frame rate and gain.
 Select the input camera from the drop-down menu and 'Start Acquire' to begin.
+It will obviously only work for cameras you have set up on your system - try the webcam first.

 To create a GUI for a specific purpose, create a new class that inherits from CAS_GUI.
 An example is provided - CAS_GUI_BUNDLE which is designed for fibre bundle imaging.

-GUIS are built using PyQ.
-Images are displayed using an instance of ImageDisplayQT, a widget for displaying scientific images.
+GUIs are built using PyQy5.
+Images are displayed using an instance of [ImageDisplayQT](https://www.github.com/mikehugheskent/imagedisplayqt), a widget for displaying scientific images.